How to Increase Performance on your 4Runner. Everything you can do to hike up those HP Gains!

-Bigger Tires means Less Horsepower?
+Do bigger Tires mean Less Horsepower?

 When you add larger tires on your 4Runner, you are not losing horsepower, you are adding extra rotating weight and a larger diameter tire.
 This causes your 4Runner to work harder for the same tire rotation as a stock 31″ tire.

-Overloading your 4Runner with weight?
+Overloaded with weight?

 If you are going on a camping trip and overloaded to the gills with equipment, things are going to move a bit slower.
 But again, this has no effect on actual horsepower, your 4Runner is just working harder to move all this extra weight.

-You can also grab a Borla Exhaust, which is also a great option for a 5th Gen 4Runner Catback exhaust.
-We did an article recently that compared the MagnaFlow, Borla and Gibson Exhaust.
+You can also grab a Borla Exhaust, which is also a great option for a Catback exhaust.
+We did an article recently that compared the MagnaFlow, Borla, and Gibson Exhaust.

-Catback exhaust systems work by increasing the airflow capacity of your 4Runner in order to produce more power.
+Catback exhaust systems work by increasing the airflow capacity in order to produce more power.
 High-flow Catback exhaust systems increase power across the RPM range.
 Catback exhaust systems are more known for increasing the power in your lower RPM range.
 Catback exhaust systems deliver a boost to our 4Runner in both torque and horsepower.